-- the NBRM's Balance Sheet, which incorporates all assets and liabilities of the NBRM, classified in a standard manner;

-- Other depository corporations' balance sheet which incorporates all assets and liabilities of the banks and savings houses, classified in a standard manner.
-The aim of this balance sheet is to capture assets and liabilities of all institutional units - residents of the depository corporations sector (except for the central bank) which create liabilities included in the national definition of broad money;

-- Other financial corporations' balance sheet, which incorporates all assets and liabilities of the currently included reporters (investment funds, pension funds, insurance companies, investment funds management companies) classified in a standard manner.
+- the NBRM's Balance Sheet, which incorporates all assets and liabilities of the NBRM, classified in a standard manner; - Other depository corporations' balance sheet which incorporates all assets and liabilities of the banks and savings houses, classified in a standard manner.
+The aim of this balance sheet is to capture assets and liabilities of all institutional units residents of the depository corporations sector (except for the central bank) which create liabilities included in the standardized definition of broad money; - Other financial corporations' balance sheet, which incorporates all assets and liabilities of the currently included reporters (investment funds, pension funds, insurance companies, financial lease companies, financial companies, investment funds management companies and pension funds management companies) classified in a standard manner.

 The monetary balance sheets state all assets and liabilities at the end of the reporting period.
-Financial assets and liabilities in the monetary balance sheets are presented in accordance with the standard classification of financial instruments given in the IMF Monetary and Financial Statistics Manual (consistent with the classification of financial instruments in the SNA93 and European System of Accounts ESA95).
+Financial assets and liabilities in the monetary balance sheets are presented in accordance with the standard classification of financial instruments given in the IMF Monetary and Financial Statistics Manual and Compilation Guide (consistent with the classification of financial instruments in the SNA2008 and European System of Accounts ESA2010).
 This classification distinguishes the following types of financial instruments: